scheff173/NoGL3dDemo/README.md

 Angles &gt; 90 deg. are irrelvant &ndash; a face in shadow is simply dark.

-Hence, the result of (normal &cdot; light) is simply multiplied with the color value.
+Hence, the result of (normal &middot; light) is simply multiplied with the color value.

 ### Shading